 KJV – bear, (make to) bring forth, (make to) calve, dance, drive away, fall grievously (with pain), fear, form, great, grieve, (be) grievous, hope, look, make, be in pain, be much (sore) pained, rest, shake, shapen, (be) sorrow(-ful), stay, tarry, travail (with pain), tremble, trust, wait carefully (patiently), be wounded.

 I suggested you do a study of Strong’s H2342.
-I suggested to look through the Bible verses that incorporate H2342 and see how the various meanings of this word are used.
-Taking the KJV translators nuances of ‘chuwl’ which I’ve emboldened above here’s what EACH VARIANT TRANSLATION REVEALS about HOW God ‘formed.’
+Look through the Bible verses that incorporate H2342 and see the usage of the various meanings.
+Taking the KJV translators’ nuances of chuwl, which I’ve emboldened above, here’s what EACH VARIANT TRANSLATION REVEALS about HOW God ‘formed.’
 Each is an aspect of the genesis of the Universe:Study Strong’s H2342.
 Look through the Bible verses that incorporate H2342 See how each variant translation reveals how God ‘formed’ the Universe.
 Each is an aspect of Genesis.
 Click To Tweet

-There is a certain pain and anguish involved, for the nations and for Job.
-This is not a negative concept; even good and great beginnings go through a definite commotion and turbulence before they see the light.
-Galacti reads from another part of the Bible: ‘My heart is sore pained (2342) within me: and the terrors of death are fallen upon me’ (Ps 55:4).
+There are an inevitable pain and anguish involved for the nations and Job; this is not a negative concept; even excellent and great beginnings go through a definite commotion and turbulence before they see the light.
+Galacti reads from another part of the Bible: “My heart is sore pained (2342) within me: and the terrors of death are fallen upon me” (Ps 55:4).

 We advance to when God’s creation begins to take ‘shape:’ ‘Behold, I was shapen (2342) in iniquity; and in sin did my mother conceive me’ (Psa 51:5).

-We now come to what I consider an amazing description of the genesis of the Universe… over a couple of thousand years ago.
+We now come to what I consider an astonishing description of the genesis of the Universe over a couple of thousand years ago.

-Think of the polka, tango, jive or a modern hip-hop.
+Think of the polka, tango, jive, or modern hip-hop.
 Dancing is twisting and whirling.
 Put yourself in the place of the author and translators: how would you have summed up this process of the genesis of the Universe?
-Remember that it was only one hundred years ago—about 1910—that the concept of spiraling galaxies receding from the Earth was discovered.
+Remember that it was only one hundred years ago—about 1910—that astronomers discovered the concept of spiraling galaxies receding from the Earth.

 Two other translations of 2342 help us close this short expose.
 Waiting patiently and hope.
 None of us onstage is patient, since we want to know what the point of our action is.

-When something is in the process of formation–being created–it inevitably involves waiting.
+When something is in the process of formation—being created— it inevitably involves waiting.
 A good quality to possess during this time-consuming undertaking is hope.
-For example, a husband has to wait patiently in hope of good news as his wife gives birth to their first child.
-‘Rest in the LORD, and wait patiently (2342) for him…’ (Psa.
+For example, a husband has to wait patiently in the hope of good news as his wife gives birth to their first child.
+“Rest in the LORD, and wait patiently (2342) for him…” (Psa.
 37:7).
-‘It is good that a man should both hope (2342) and quietly wait for the salvation of the LORD’ (Lam.
+“It is good that a man should both hope (2342) and quietly wait for the salvation of the LORD” (Lam.
 3:26).

-All of the above Bible verses with their various translations of 2342 reveal the contours of this piece of the puzzle.
+All the above Bible verses, with their various translations of H2342, reveal the contours of this piece of the puzzle.
 It’s form and shape.
 As we begin to get a more global comprehension, this coherent completeness comes more into focus.